-Corporate social responsibility(CSR), just a few short decades ago that term would have seemed like an oxymoron(and to some I’m sure it still does).
+Just a few short decades ago a term like Corporate Social Responsibility (CSR) would have seemed like an oxymoron(and to some I’m sure it still does).
 However, modern executives are aware of the need for a comprehensive CSR strategy.
 CSR is no longer reserved to publicity stunts, but instead are a key component of many brand’s image and overall strategy.

 When it comes to the future of corporate social responsibility, many of us feared we may be taking a few steps back under our new president.
 However, most entrepreneurs and executives predict that just won’t be the case.
 We’re at a point now where the focus is shifting from CSR to CSI or corporate social impact.
 The question has changed from ‘what can I change in my business?’ to ‘what can I change in my community?’